rkm-r/CyberTelly/docs/User-Manual.md

 <h3>Download urls for IPTV m3u playlists:</h3>
 https://github.com/jnk22/kodinerds-iptv<br/>
 https://github.com/iptv-org/iptv (PLAYLISTS.md)<br/>
-Where to save the playlists: Folder <b>CyberTelly/m3u</b> in Linux Home Dir or C:\Users\[user name]<br/>
+Where to save the playlists: Folder <b>CyberTelly/m3u</b> in Linux Home Dir or C:\Users\[user name]<br/><br/>
+Please note:<br/>
-Please note, that downloads from the above links may contain unlicensed sources: Using downloaded playlists is in the users full responsibility!
+Downloads from the above websites may contain unlicensed sources: Using downloaded playlists is in the users sole responsibility!

 <h3>How to create your own IPTV playlist:</h3>
 Make sure you have downloaded m3u lists<br/>